-“There are some aspects of the pandemic that are fleeting and some that will persist,” says Alan Wilson, a Capital Group portfolio manager.
+“There are some aspects of the pandemic that are fleeting and some that will persist,” says portfolio manager Alan Wilson.
 “That’s the issue we are grappling with today.
 We need to get the answer right because it will likely determine which companies thrive in a post-COVID world and which fall behind.”

 With elevated inflation representing the most impactful distortion, a team of Capital Group portfolio managers, analysts and economists decided to study consumer price levels in 22 countries in relation to the growth of the money supply, or M2.
 (M2 is a broad measure of money that includes currency, coins, checking and savings deposits, as well as shares in money market funds.)

 The team looked at many other COVID-related distortions, as well, some of which are covered in more detail below.
 But since inflation touches virtually all parts of the economy, it makes sense to start there.

 As it turns out, the basic laws of economics proved correct.